CubeSandbox feature audit

 The shape of this distribution is what a feature audit of a port that’s done the hard substrate work but not the exhaustive handler-plumbing should look like.
 The expensive rows (cold start, density, isolation, NAT, port routing, rate limiting, IPv6, L7 policy, persistent kernel) are closed.
 The cheap rows (accept the SDK field and wire it to the already-working mechanism) are where the remaining work lives.
 That’s an inversion of the usual software failure mode, where the surface is polished and the guts are brittle; here the guts are measured and the surface has known plumbing left to lay.

 None of the open rows reveal a FreeBSD-shaped impossibility.
 Every proposed rig runs on the existing honor box, using primitives already in base (kqueue, rctl, signify, nullfs, bhyvectl) or trivially available from ports (Playwright via Chromium, OTel collector).
-The three places where a new piece of FreeBSD engineering would be needed — OCI ingest, Capsicum-wrapping envd, rootless-bhyve — are acknowledged and tracked, and none of them are on the critical path for an agent-sandbox deployment whose threat model is “LLM-generated Python must not eat the host.”
+The remaining places where a new piece of FreeBSD engineering would still be useful — Capsicum-wrapping envd, rootless-bhyve — are acknowledged and tracked (OCI ingest closed #oci-import via buildah), and none of them are on the critical path for an agent-sandbox deployment whose threat model is “LLM-generated Python must not eat the host.”

 Cross-refs